abuvanth/install-tesseract-ocr/README.md

 # install-tesseract-ocr
-installation script to install resseract-ocr for ubuntu
+installation script to compile and install resseract-ocr for ubuntu

 usage: